mp-007/kivy_matplotlib_widget/README.md

 See examples for more informations

 # Available tool
-convert any matplotlib 2D figure into kivy interactive graph with only 2 lines in your ipython console
+Convert any matplotlib 2D figure into kivy interactive graph with only 2 lines in your ipython console
 ```
 from kivy_matplotlib_widget.tools.interactive_converter import interactive_graph_ipython